Rand Makarem

 Ph.D. in Urban and Regional Planning

-Rand is a Ph.D. candidate in Urban and Regional Planning at the University of Michigan with a research focus on urban governance practices in cities in conflict or post-conflict.
-She is interested in understanding how urban space in contested cities is shaped and governed by non-state actors that operate within political and sectarian milieus and how that affects the livelihoods of disenfranchised communities.
+Rand is a Ph.D. candidate in Urban and Regional Planning at the University of Michigan with a research focus on urban governance practices in cities that have experienced decline due to neglect, abandonment, or de-industrialization.
+She is interested in understanding how urban space is shaped and governed by non-state actors and how that affects the livelihoods of disenfranchised communities.

 Prior to embarking on her Ph.D., Rand worked as a researcher at the American University of Beirut, questioning how the urban dimensions of cities affect refugee’s livelihood and the subsequent meaning of work to them.
 Specifically, she explored how cities are shaped, and how the different policies implemented at the national level hinder or expedite the chances of refugees, especially women, to participate in the workforce.